alrojo/EEG_DauwelsLab/README.md

 Stst8.csv
 ```

-Make the data into a numpy format
+Make the data into a numpy format.

 >> cd $PATH_TO_DIR/EEG_Dauwelslab/